-Situated on the border between Spain and France, the Pyrenees offer an unparalleled mountain biking experience.
-With diverse trails sculpted by history and nature across five distinct regions, each ride here promises excitement and adventure tailored to your pace and preferences.
+On the border between Spain and France, the Pyrenees pack world-class mountain biking into one of Europe's wildest ranges.
+With diverse trails sculpted by history and nature across the region, each ride here promises excitement and adventure tailored to your pace and preferences.

 If you're in search of a pure mountain biking experience that offers both challenge and beauty, the Pyrenees are calling your name.
 This mountain range, straddling the border between Spain and France, is home to some of the most diverse and awe-inspiring biking terrain in Europe.
 The regions around Bielsa, Ainsa, Loudenvielle, Tremp and La Pobla de Segur stand out as the ultimate playgrounds for riders who crave adventure, solitude and the thrill of pushing their limits.
 From secluded valleys and rugged mountain passes to flowy singletracks and adrenaline-pumping descents, these areas offer a perfect blend of natural beauty and technical riding.